nickmvincent/reddit_wallstreetbets_activity_estimation/README.md

 In the future, we hope to also look at how accuracy varies with sample size (we expect there may be some challenges regarding the very long tail nature of reddit post scores, # comments, etc.)

-For now, we've started looking into accuracy in a separate notebook, `sampling_accuracy.ipynb`.

 Summary of where this stands: while our approach seems fairly accurate for estimate the total number of r/wallstreetbets posts, our sampling approach underestimates average post scores and number of comments.